Podcasts like Stuff You Missed in History Class

 Website Apple Spotify

-The podcast transports you to the ancient world and back, with some good conversation along the way.
+The podcast that transports you to the ancient world and back, with some good conversation along the way.
 It's not just about ancient Greece.
-It's about a huge chunk of human history that the Greek texts give us access to: from Egypt and Babylon to Persia, to Carthage and Rome, we'll sail the wine-dark sea of history with some expert guides at the helm.
+It's about a huge chunk of human history that the Greek texts give us access to: from Egypt and Babylon, to Persia, to Carthage and Rome, we'll sail the wine-dark sea of history with some expert guides at the helm.
 Topics will include archaeology, literature, and philosophy.
 New episode every month.MORE Host Dr. Lantern Jack

 Producer/Network Dr. Lantern Jack